 2. Don't be a poser

+If you're talking too much about your company, it will make you look like you don't really want to help them get the information they want.
+SurveyMonkey did their own research and 82% of people don’t want your opinion on why your company is good.
+They want to see the cold, hard facts.
 Genuinely help your reader with the topic that they want to learn more about.
-If they see that you do know a lot about it, then you'll earn their trust and consider purchasing your product or avail of your services.
+If they see that you can talk the talk, then you'll earn their trust and consider purchasing your product or avail of your services.

 3. Speak in "English"